danielberber/Kraken/README.md

 # Kraken 0.1

 Kraken is a PowerShell Module which collects useful sql server metadata information for auditing and reporting purposes.
-It executes a series of lightweight, non intrusive sql server queries and stores the information in your repository database.
+It executes a series of lightweight, non-intrusive sql server queries and stores the information in your repository database.
 It is backward compatible down to SQL Server 2008 R2.
 Information collected includes:

   - Availability Groups, Replicas and Listener information
   - Availability Group Databases
   - Backups (Latest Backup per database and per type)
   - Database File (size and growth setting information)
   - Database Size
-  - Hadr Clusters, members and networks
+  - HADR Clusters, members and networks
   - OS Info
   - SQL Logins
   - Server Properties